edabg/fpgate/README.md

 Current version of FPGate supports following fiscal printers:

-- Tremol full range of fiscal printers via ZFPLabServer (No real tests was made)
+- Tremol full range of fiscal printers via ZFPLabServer and native serial communication (No real tests was made)
 - DATECS FP-800, FP-2000, FP-650, SK1-21F, SK1-31F, FMP-10, FP-550 (Real test was made only on FP2000!)
 - Daisy fiscal printers (No real tests was made)
 - Eltrade fiscal printers (No real tests was made)

 Current version of FPGate supports following cash registers:

-- Tremol full range of cash registers via ZFPLabServer (Real tests was made with S21)
+- Tremol full range of cash registers via ZFPLabServer and serial communication (Real tests was made with S21)
 - DATECS DP-05, DP-25, DP-35, WP-50, DP-150 (Real tests was made with DP-150)
 - Daisy cash registers (Real tests was made with Compact M)
 - Eltrade cash registers (Real tests was made with A3)